• Things to Do

 How to get to Ittoqqortoormiit

 Although Ittoqqortoormiit is a town in Greenland, there are no direct internal flights.
-Visitors must travel from Akureyri in Iceland to Nerlerit Inaat (Constable Point), and then take either a helicopter, boat, or snowmobile transfer across the last ~40kms to Ittoqqortoormiit.
+Visitors must travel from Reykjavik or Akureyri in Iceland to Nerlerit Inaat (Constable Point), and then take either a helicopter, boat, or snowmobile transfer across the last ~40kms to Ittoqqortoormiit.
 Alternatively, you can join one of the expedition cruises that call into port during the summer.

 The best times to visit Ittoqqortoormiit are: July – August (sailing, hiking), and February – May (dog sledding, snowmobiling, Northern Lights), February – April (seal hunting) and March, August – October, December (musk-ox hunting).